Criminal and Traffic Department

 - Environmental cases are criminal matters that include building safety, hazardous waste and littering offenses.

-- To admit responsibility for the violation and pay the amount indicated on the ticket within 14 days of the violation being issued.
-This may be done in person at the court or by mail.
+- Admit responsibility for the violation.
+Pay the amount indicated on the ticket within 14 days of the violation being issued.
+This may be done in person at the court, by mail, or by paying online.
+Payments made using a credit or debit card in person or online are charged a processing fee.